benoitdepaire/home-assistant-custom-integration-tutorial/docs/case_studies/elgato/init_py.md

 This method has almost the same signature as the async_setup method, except that its second argument is a ConfigEntry instance instead of a ConfigType entry.

 _This raises the question what is the difference between both?_ Looking at the import statements, we can already see that ConfigEntry comes from the config_entries module of Hass, whereas ConfigType comes from the helper module typing.
+Opening this helper module shows us that `ConfigType` is simply a dictionary where the keys are strings and the values can be any type of value.

 Let's have a look at the code